+The stone for St Pauls Cathedral, the Tower of London and Buckingham Palace, originated on Portland.
 The powerful Portland Race, a raging tidal flow that runs south and north past Portland Bill, has gouged the 100m Portland Deep into the soft seabed rock south of the Isle of Portland.
-This site includes the Deep and the marine wildlife that inhabits this unique geological feature.
-The crags and canyons eroded into the Portland Stone, the same stone that built St Pauls Cathedral, the Tower of London and Buckingham Palace, provide a home for a higher than average diversity of invertebrates that cling on in this dynamic habitat.
-Beyond the Deep lie blue mussel beds, providing a slightly more relaxed habitat for a variety of fish and invertebrates.
+It’s a unique geological feature that’s filled with marine wildlife.
+The crags and canyons provide a home for a high diversity of invertebrates, such as anemones, sponges, sea squirts and pink sea fans, that cling on in this dynamic habitat.
+Beyond the Deep lie blue mussel beds, providing a more sheltered habitat for a variety of fish and invertebrates.

 MPA TypeMarine Conservation Zone

 Marine Conservation Zones (MCZs) are designated under UK legislation (Marine and Coastal Access Act 2009) and have been established around England, Wales and Northern Ireland to contribute to the UK MPA network protect a range of nationally important marine wildlife, habitats, geology and geomorphology, and can be designated anywhere in English and Welsh territorial and UK offshore waters.